FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/eiyu.md

 As a kabufuda brand, it was of the same rank as [Kintengu](/en/hanafuda/manufacturers/nintendo/kintengu), ranks below [Chujo](/en/hanafuda/manufacturers/nintendo/chujo), and ranks above [Marufuku jirushi](/en/hanafuda/manufacturers/nintendo/marufuku_jirushi).

-As a mushibana brand, it ranks below Chujo and [Kinryu](/en/hanafuda/manufacturers/nintendo/kinryu), and ranks above [Kikumaku](/en/hanafuda/manufacturers/nintendo/kikumaku).
+As a mushibana brand, it ranks below Chujo and ranks above [Kikumaku](/en/hanafuda/manufacturers/nintendo/kikumaku).

 As a regional karuta brand, it ranks below Chujo and [Kinryu](/en/hanafuda/manufacturers/nintendo/kinryu), and ranks above Marufuku jirushi.